tbsalling/aismessages/README.md

 ---

 **Important compiler note!** Due to a [compiler bug](https://bugs.openjdk.java.net/browse/JDK-8062253) in JDK 8u20, 8u25, and 8u31
-AISmessages can only be compiled with JDK 8u11 or older JDK 8 versions.
-The compiler bug is expected to be fixed in JDK 8u40 which should be available from March, 2015.
+AISmessages can only be compiled with older or newer JDK 8 versions than these faulty ones.

 ---